“Fighting Talk” Lyrics Meaning (David Gray)

-David Gray’s “Fighting Talk,” released in 2025 as a single from his album Dear Life, uses layered lyrics to dive into themes of frustration, self-reflection, and human connection.
-The meaning behind the song centers on the emotional walls people build and the challenges of authentic communication, inviting listeners to reflect on their own behaviors.
+David Gray’s “Fighting Talk” is a pop track with themes of frustration, self-reflection, and human connection.
+It’s about the emotional walls people build and the challenges of authentic communication.

 Verse 1: Struggles with Modern Life